How To Increase Drink Sales In Your Bar

 Different Ways To Increase Drink Sales

-According to research by the University of Illinois Food Lab, if you are creative with the names of your drinks, sales can increase by 27%.
+The Uni of Illinois Food Lab conducted research that showed that if you are creative with the names of your drinks, sales can increase by 27%.
 For example, a Negroni might be re-named on the menu to a Mezcal Safecracker Negroni Cherry Bomb.
 Don’t use that one as it’s taken, believe it or not.

 Remove The Pound Signs